-Represents the over-riding indicator of the quality of the magnetometer calibration.
-Good scores will be ≤ 1 for full range calibration, ≤ 2 for other methods.
+MagCalScore provides an over-riding quality indicator of the magnetometer calibration.
+Acceptable scores will be ≤ 1 for Full-Range Calibration, ≤ 2 for other methods.
 Note that it is possible to get acceptable scores for DistError and TiltError and still have a rather high MagCalScore value.
 The most likely reason for this is the SeaTRAX is close to a source of local magnetic distortion that is not fixed with respect to the device.
+In the event of an aborted calibration the score will be 179.8d, or in the event of an accel-only calibration the score will be 99.99d.